devspoon/devspoon-portfolio-blog/README.md

 # Installing

 - Install requirement file using pip
-  - Requirement folder has 4 case of file : dev.txt, test.txt, stage.txt, prod.txt
-    - stage.txt can be same with prod.txt.
-Users should make their own modifications according to the conditions of testing and monitoring of the server and infrastructure.
-    - development environment setting : consider local server or one or two of CURD database.
+  - The existing pip management method has been changed to the "poetry" management method, and pip provides a development setup environment only on Windows.
     ```
     pip install -r requirements/dev.txt
     ```
-    - test environment setting : test and profiling.
+- Install using poetry
+  - Install only default and dev
     ```
-      pip install -r requirements/test.txt
-      ```
-    - stage environment setting : infra and integration test. can include performance test.
-      ```
-      pip install -r requirements/stage.txt
-      ```
-    - product environment setting : clean install for real service.
-      ```
-      pip install -r requirements/prod.txt
+    poetry install --without test,stage --no-root
     ```

 # Running the tests